fossfreedom/coverart-browser/README.md

  - Export and Embed dialog remembers field values between openings
  - chosen playlist are persistent between rhythmbox sessions
- - Add switch to CoverArt Playlist via properties button menu
+ - Add CoverArt Playlist to the same menu-button as other views
+ - Remove separate CoverArt Playlist icon on track-view
+ - Rework CoverArt Playlist so that don't have to start CoverArt to play the last saved playlist
  - various icons display correctly for both light and dark themes
  - Translated into 25 languages and locales
  - for developers - doxygen documentation: http://fossfreedom.github.io/coverart-browser/classes.html